tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 The permissions currently available are:

 * **view** -- If B has view permission on account A, B can see all of A's data and metadata but does not have the ability to change it.
-* **upload** -- If B has upload permission, B can add new data to A's account, which implies that B can also read enough information to determine the date and time of A's last upload.
+* **upload** -- If B has upload permission, B can add new data to A's account.
+This implies that B can also read enough information to determine the date and time of A's last upload.
 * **note** -- If B has note permission, B can read the notes records in A's account and can create new notes in that account, as well as edit the notes that B has created.
 * **edit** -- If B has edit permission, B is allowed to change A's data and metadata, but does not have the ability to delete it.
-* **administer** -- If B has administer permission, B can delete the account, change metadata, and change permissions.
+* **admin** -- If B has admin permission, B can delete the account, change metadata, and change permissions.
-* **root** -- Root can do anything; account A is presumed to have all permissions on itself.
-No one except A can have root on account A.
+* **root** -- Root can do anything; account A always has root on itself.
+No one except A can have root on account A. (Root doesn't actually exist as a permission bit in the database -- it's just returned from the API as if it does).

 ### Example
 Let's make this more real with an example: